Showing posts with label Elizabeth Hartman. Show all posts

 An example of Sidney Lumet's masterful framing and use of space in The Group

-I generally just like the propulsive feel of The Group's visual style.
-I can’t remember when I’ve seen a movie that handled the staging and filming of group scenes better or to greater effect; nor can I recall a cleverer employment of cinematic devices to provide plot exposition.
-In rewatching the film, my attention is drawn to the many subtle character interactions and small details (like the financially-struggling Kay always wearing the same hat to every wedding) easily overlooked on first viewing due to the film’s quick cutting and Lumet’s skillful use of the foregrounds and backgrounds to relay information.
+I generally like the propulsive feel of The Group's visual style.
+I can’t remember when I’ve seen a movie that handled the staging and filming of group scenes better or with greater effect; nor can I recall a cleverer use of cinematic devices to provide plot exposition.
+In rewatching the film, my attention is drawn to the many subtle character interactions and small details (like the financially struggling Kay always wearing the same hat to every wedding) that are easily overlooked on first viewing because of the film’s quick cutting and Lumet’s skillful use of the foregrounds and backgrounds to relay information.

 When I think of what I like about The Group, the conclusion I always arrive at is, what’s not to like?